KALMUS-Color-Toolkit/KALMUS/README.md

 and [KALMUS PyPI Homepage](https://pypi.org/project/kalmus/).
 - How do I use the KALMUS: [Notebook Tutorials for KALMUS'S API and GUI](notebooks)
 - How do I contribute to the KALMUS: [KALMUS Contribution Guidelines](CODE_OF_CONDUCT.md)
-- How to run KALMUS's automated test suite: [Auomated Test Suite](tests/)
+- How do I run the KALMUS's automated test suite: [Auomated Test Suite](tests/)

 # API Documentation